Skip to content

 Café in the old town of Fredrikstad

 Sometimes, while passing an ordinary house in Fredrikstad, you may notice that some clothes and other items are either hanging on the door or placed near it.
-Don’t be surprised – it is just a way of selling goods in this little town, as its inhabitants know everyone, except tourists.
-Typically, a person who wants to buy something just takes that item and leaves the money there.
+Don’t be surprised – it is just a way of selling goods in this little town, as its inhabitants know everyone except tourists.
+Typically, a person who wants to buy something takes that item and leaves the money there.

 The center of the old town has, indeed, a great appearance and has been perfectly preserved.
 There is one notable building out there – a building that was built in accordance with the time periods (4 floors for 4 seasons, 365 rooms for 365 days, etc.).
 Also, there is another typical appliance for such old towns – a pillory, which is located exactly on the people’s way to the church.
 Created for the humiliation of thieves, rapists, and all kinds of thugs, a pillory had been quite an effective tool at that time.